bigchaindb/BEPs/18/README.md

 * OS: Ubuntu 18.04 LTS
 * Tendermint version: 0.20.0-27bd1dea

+We ran tests against a single Tendermint instance, which is initialized in the setup of the test run.
+The [``config.toml``][config.toml] is modified at run time to set the ``mempool_size``, according to a test parameter.
+All other parameters were left with their default values.

 ## Tests
 All tests were based on the [tm-bench] benchmarking tool.
 The tool specifies